 As a result, adding a new open competitive queue made the process of finding a team faster in both Open and Role queues.
 But what is more important is that now all kinds of players can enjoy playing Overwatch and players which were not happy about playing a locked role will now be able to play another mode where they can still play competitively without being forced to play a specific role or hero the full game.

-So if you got level 25 and want to play some competitive ranked games, which queue should you choose?
+So if you got level 25 and want to play some competitive ranked games, which queue should you choose in 2023?
 Role queue or Open queue?

 The choice it completely depends on your preferences, Role Queue allows you to select what role you want to play before you search for a game.
 Then, when you find a match, you will be paired with players who also play their own prefered roles, you won’t be able to switch role during the game while in Open queue you can team up using different compositions, roles and heroes during all the game.
 From different feedbacks and posts from players on forums online we can see that players are complaining that Open queue is not being taken as serious as Role queue and players don’t really try hard in this option, but try both queues and choose the one that suits you the most or maybe play both!

 Good luck, have fun!